FACTBOX-China's reform tally since November policy meeting

 May 16 - Financial regulators tighten oversight of interbank loans.

-May 16 - China sets up international energy trading center where crude oil futures will be traded for the first time.
+May 16 - China sets up international energy trading centre where crude oil futures will be traded for the first time.

 May 15 - Securities firms get the go-ahead to expand into new businesses such as the online financial services market.